 Even if you are at a seemingly attractive 4% interest rate, it may make sense for you to take advantage of today’s lower rates to refinance.
 This is particularly true if you believe that inflation and interest rates are likely to rise over time — not necessarily over the next year (or two or three), but it is a reasonable possibility that rates will be higher over the 15- to 30-year term of a mortgage.
 At this point, there may be upward pressure on the rates over time from the deficit spending we have seen recently to help the economy continue to recover from the COVID-19 pandemic.

 One key question to consider is how long will you be in the property?
 This determines the amount of interest rate protection that you will need.
 As of Dec.
 15, 2021, the published 15-year mortgage rate from a major national lender is 2.125% with a 0.831-point origination fee.
 The 30-year mortgage rate is currently 2.875% with just over 1/2 point.

 How do you calculate the break-even point of a home refinance?

 - Determine your closing costs, excluding property taxes and insurance, which you would have to pay anyway.
 Your lender can give you these figures.

 - Calculate a new monthly principal and interest payment based on the remaining maturity of your old loan and compare it with your current principal and interest payment.

-- Then divide the total closing costs by your annual principal and interest savings.
+- Divide the total closing costs by your annual principal and interest savings.

 - The result is the number of years it would take for you to break even, which may not be as long as you think.
 If this period is relatively short, and you intend to stay in the property for a while, then there’s really no reason not to refinance.
 It’s just a matter of going through some paperwork, most of which is done by the lender and your attorney.